 Here are my top lucid dreaming techniques for beginners.
 They range from simple memory exercises (like Reality Checks and Mnemonic Induction of Lucid Dreams) to specialized meditation (like Wake Induced Lucid Dreams).
-For a complete strategy to learning lucid dreaming, including my personal favorite techniques and how to apply them, check out The Lucid Dreaming Fast Track.

 A complete list of 52 ways to have lucid dreams - based on visualization, memory, supplements, sleep cycles and more methods than you can shake a stick at.